Newseum opens exhibit on shooting at newspaper in Maryland

-WASHINGTON — The Newseum in Washington D.C. has a new exhibit about the shooting that killed five staff members at the Capital Gazette in Maryland in June.
+WASHINGTON — The Newseum in Washington, D.C., has a new exhibit about the shooting that killed five staff members at the Capital Gazette newsroom in Maryland in June.

-The Baltimore Sun reported Monday the new installation will be open through at least the end of the year at the museum covering the history of the press and the First Amendment.
+The Baltimore Sun reported Monday that the new installation will be open through at least the end of the year.

 Newseum vice president of exhibits Patty Rhule says it’s an important example explaining the increase in violent behavior toward journalists and why it’s important to support local news.